-Belushi didn’t want to sit around and eat; he left by cab to the Chateau Marmont on the Strip.
-He had those phone numbers from Tommy’s to follow-up.
-I had already ordered a pepperoni and onion pizza.
-I sat down next to Landis.
-Edgar Bronfman Jr moved over to renew our friendship.
+Belushi doesn’t want to sit around and eat; he leaves by cab to the Chateau Marmont on the Strip. – all those phone numbers from Tommy’s to follow-up.
+I order a pepperoni and onion pizza.
+I sit down next to Landis.
+Edgar Bronfman Jr moves over to renew our friendship.

 “Good show, Tim.
-I liked how you presented all those acts.
+I like how you presented all those acts.
 Think we can sign the last band to Universal?”
-He had landed there now.
+He has landed there now.

-“Actually, they just got together to support, Dewayne.
+“Actually, they just got together to support Dewayne.
 His brother’s in the Coasters.
 I think Doug’s his agent.
-He said he’d put together backup band for him if he gets the role.”
+He said he’ll put together a backup band for him if he gets the role.”

-“Well, have him talk with our legal guys,” one of the other execs said.
+“Well, have him talk with our legal guys,” one of the other execs says.

 “Let John and me handle it as part of the movie casting.
-I’ll have my lawyer deal with the artist.”
-I hoped I wasn’t overplaying my hand.
-I noticed that Miller was not sitting with us.
-I kicked Landis under the table and gave him a wink.
+I’ll have my lawyer deal with the artists.”
+I hope I’m not overplaying my hand.
+I noticed that Miller is not sitting with us.
+I kick Landis under the table and gave him a wink.

-The studio execs paused.
-“You’re still at Harvard, Tim?”
+The studio execs pause.
+“You still at Harvard, Tim?”

 “They haven’t kicked me out yet.
 I’m on the Lampoon.
-They suggested I’d be helpful on the movie because I’ve worked for Scorsese on two movies and Ry Cooder represented my band last year.”
+They suggested I’d be helpful on the movie because I’ve worked for Scorsese on two movies and Ry Cooder represents my band.”